JasonHyun/MiFoodTech/design/team-contract.md

 1. To what goals do we all commit?

-We want to be finished with the milestone the day before.
+We want to be finished with all of the milestones the day before.

 2. What are our “ground rules”?
 (Don't make an exhaustive list—stick with just a few.)